Very common | Common | Less common | Rare |

 - to draw together knowledge of the properties of New Zealand soils and important similarities and differences among them.

-A discussion of these objectives is given by Hewitt (1984).
+A discussion of these objectives is given by Hewitt (1984); Hewitt (1987b) and the methods and rationale of the classification are provided by (Hewitt 1993).

 To accomplish the objectives, the following principles have guided the development of this proposal.
 These are explained further by Hewitt (1984).